International driving permit: do you need one?

 This online guide will help you determine whether an IDP is necessary on your foreign travels, and will also steer you in the right direction when it’s time to apply.

-With the United Kingdom currently in the transition period after Brexit, there is currently no legal requirement for UK licenced drivers to apply for an International Driving Permit when driving in France or in any other EU country, though it is recommended in certain countries including Italy and Portugal.
-The rules for Europe post-Brexit, if Britain leaves without a deal, are also covered in our guide below.
+With the United Kingdom now fully out of the EU, there is no legal requirement for the vast majority UK licenced drivers to apply for an International Driving Permit when driving in France or in any other EU country.

 For those drivers heading beyond the EU borders, it’s vital that you check whether an IDP is needed, as driving abroad without a valid licence is not only illegal, but could have implications for insurance.